GnuWin32

 input for

-fseek to return to a previous position, but is does
+to return to a previous position, but it does

 file.

-The path separator on Unix is the colon (:) and the directory
+The path separator on Unix is the colon (:

 change colons to semicolons when used as path separator.
 Tests